Graven-Hearts/MakeGLTF/README.md

 # MakeGLTF
-MakeGLTF for Linux (x64).
+MakeGLTF for Linux/Windows 10/11.
 Create PBR materials for Second Life.<br>
 <br>
 Contact Gabriele Graves in Second Life for more information about MakeGLTF.<br>
 <br>